The taggedPBC: Annotating a massive parallel corpus for crosslinguistic investigations: Results

-State of the art pos-taggers have been developed for high-resource languages via the SpaCy\footnote{https://spacy.io/} and Trankit\footnote{http://nlp.uoregon.edu/trankit} text processing libraries.
-These libraries have supervised pos-taggers for 16 and 31 languages respectively (excluding languages with non-roman scripts).
-For this comparison, each of the trained taggers was used to tag the reduced PBC verses for the respective language and then compared with the same verses tagged via the word alignment method.
-Correspondence with verb and noun tags between the word alignment method and these pos-taggers was on average above 75\% for both SpaCy (Table \ref{tab:SpaCy-correspondences-with}; nouns: 0.84; verbs: 0.76) and Trankit (Table \ref{tab:Trankit-correspondences-with}; nouns: 0.84; verbs: 0.77).
+POS-taggers have been developed for high-resource languages, and the current state of the art is represented by the SpaCy and Trankit text processing libraries.
+These libraries have supervised POS-taggers for 16 and 31 languages respectively (excluding languages with non-roman scripts).
+For this comparison, each of the trained taggers in these libraries was used to tag the reduced PBC verses for the respective language and then the specific tags for arguments (NOUN, PROPN, PRON) and predicates (VERB, AUX) were compared with the same verses tagged via the word alignment method.\footnote{I should note here, first, that both libraries use a variation of the universal tag set adopted by the UDT project and my methodology, as outlined in footnote \ref{fn:For-the-purposes}.
+While there are some differences, they apply to less common word classes and do not affect arguments and predicates, which were the focus of this comparison.
+Second, these taggers were not developed using Biblical texts, which reduces the overall likelihood of correspondence, and makes the actual result more striking.} Specifically, each word-alignment tagged verse was stripped of tags and re-tagged by the respective libraries.
+Then the two sets of tagged verses (between the library and the word-alignment method) were compared and the number of matching arguments/predicates was divided by the total number of arguments/predicates identified by the respective library in a given sentence.
+This was then averaged across all verses to provide an agreement percentage between the translation method and the respective library for the argument and predicate tags.\footnote{See code at the linked repository for a more detailed breakdown of correspondence between individual POS tags in the argument and predicate classes.} Correspondence with argument and predicate tags between the word alignment method and these pos-taggers was on average above 75\% for both SpaCy (Table \ref{tab:SpaCy-correspondences-with}; arguments: 0.84; predicates: 0.76) and Trankit (Table \ref{tab:Trankit-correspondences-with}; arguments: 0.84; predicates: 0.77).

-This comparison informs us that the translation method is relatively robust at transferring tags from English to other languages.
-At least for tagging Nouns and Verbs, it aligns pretty well with automatic taggers individually developed for specific languages.